 Children in the family will find a Chongqing affectionate most of the time.
 This dog breed will always remain wary of unfamiliar children and adults given it’s suspicious personality – it’s what makes them great guard dogs.

-Usually, they avoid rough play and should not be forced into children’s’ activities in case they turn aggressive.
-Given a choice, a Chongqing feels at home in a quiet atmosphere rather than a noisy/rowdy one.
+Usually, they will avoid rough play and should not be forced into children’s’ activities in case they turn aggressive.
+They don’t like to be roughed up.
+Given a choice, a Chongqing feels at home in a quiet and calm atmosphere, rather than a noisy or rowdy one.

 Chongqing dogs need to be exercised daily – like with most dog breeds.
 It doesn’t have to be intense and can range from a 30-minute walk to something more strenuous.
 For example, long walks, a jog or a hike are all great for these dogs.

 While Chongqings tend to be satisfied with moderate exercise, they are equally comfortable with high-intensity workouts.
-Given their stamina, members of this dog breed need a daily quota of exercise.
+Given their stamina, this dog breed needs a daily quota of exercise.
 Failure to do so can quickly turn them into destructive dogs.

 An under-exercised Chongqing can turn your house upside down in no time.
 So, set aside some time every day to take your dog out to expend all the pent-up energy.